 Today is the 8th day of Chanukah and the 30th of December 2019 – a good time to take stock of the last year and think about the one to come.

-I am now in Montreal, January 9th 2020.
+I am now in Montreal, January 9th, 2020.
 This holiday period has been marked by serious antisemitic attacks on Jews in New York and New Jersey and the rocket attack on and death of Quasem Soleimani, commander of the Iranian Quds force; uncontrolled fires in South Wales, Australia, and serious flooding in Israel, with some unfortunate deaths along the coast: And some positive events as well: Celebrating Chanukah for one, and also, thousands all over the world got together to celebrate their completing seven years of Talmud study – one page per day over seven years.
-In Israel, there was even a celebration of thousands of women who had completed the same study!!!
-Talmud study previously had been relegated to the realm of men in Jewish society.
+In Israel, there was even a celebration of thousands of women who had done so as well.
+Talmud study previously had been relegated to the realm of mainly men in Jewish society.

 Rabbi Jonathon Sacks has a video addressed to the current divisions among Jews called Seven Principles for Maintaining Jewish People hood.
 These principles if applied to the world would have the potential for “bringing the messiah” which in Jewish thought refers to the condition of peace among all peoples – a time when the “lion will lie down with the lamb” Isaiah 11:6.

-And here are the other six principles which he quotes to guide our talking.
+And here are the other six principles which he suggests to guide our conversations:

 Principal #2: Listen Israel – “Listen to one another, hear what your opponent is saying.
 We are great arguers but poor listeners.
 Listening by itself is profoundly therapeutic.”